hahnicity/ucdpv_vent_infrastructure/README.md

 You can [obtain the image here][2].

 #### From Debian
-From a debian based machine pick the image you want to use from ... then run the following command
+From a debian based machine download the image then run the following command

     dd if=ucdpv-jessie.img bs=4M of=/dev/sdb